-Approximately 20 archaeological sites have been identified at the Davis-Monthan AFB Main Base through intensive pedestrian surveys, testing, and data recovery projects (Davis-Monthan AFB, 2021c).
+More than 100 archaeological sites have been identified on Davis-Monthan AFB during multiple cultural resources surveys, of which 20 sites, based on intensive pedestrian surveys, testing, and data recovery projects, are considered eligible for listing on the NRHP (Davis-Monthan AFB, 2021c).
 The predicted highest potential for archaeological sites is in the Atterbury Wash system, located in the eastern portion of the Installation.